hellopat/mousetip/README.md

 ## Getting started

-1. Head over to http://craig.is/killing/mice and check out the documentation
+1. Head over to http://craig.is/killing/mice and check out the documentation for Mousetrap

 2. Include mousetip on your page before the closing ``</body>`` tag